JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/documentation/index.md

 ```
 ~~~

-Sphinx code blocks have many useful options.
+Sphinx code blocks have [many useful options](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block).

 ## Including Code From a File

 Inlining code snippets seems to be the dominant usage in Markdown.
-In Sphinx, though, it is more common to point your document at a file containing the code, then including it.
+In Sphinx, though, it is more common to point your document at a *file* containing the code, then including the file's contents.
 Sphinx uses the [literalinclude](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-literalinclude) directive for this.

-Thanks to MyST, we also have a Markdown-friendly syntax for this.
+Thanks to MyST, we also have a Markdown-friendly syntax for this, similar to what we just saw.
 Imagine we have a Python module `my_demo.py` in the same directory as a Markdown file.
 We can directly include it, with syntax highlighting, using: